1.1 The definitions and rules of interpretation in this clause apply to the Agreement.

 (v) loss of or damage to goodwill;

-(vi) loss or corruption of software, date or information; or
+(vi) loss or corruption of software, data or information; or

 (vii) indirect or consequential loss;